 Lucky for me living about an hour south of Cleveland I was close to amish country and many quilt shops.
 I had so many stores I loved to frequent and the ladies in the shops were so helpful with tips on this and that to help me hone my skills, I started small with a simple block pattern.
 When I finally completed my first quilt I bound it and took it to the quilt shop to show it off.
 “Look, Susan!
 I did it!
 I made my first quilt!”
 It was a simple block quilt pattern to make a minecraft Creeper face; Susan replied, “Well that’s nice but how are you going to quilt it?”
 I replied smugly, “Umm, there is a top, a fluffy middle and a back… IT.
 IS.
 DONE!”
 (I clearly was an expert by now,,,) Susan just giggled and smiled like the grinch who had something up his sleeve; she pulled me over to the longarm machine, explaining that there’s a difference between making a quilt top and actually quilting it. (side note I wish the entire quilting community would proudly display the difference between piecing and quilting.. because when you’re a newbie googling quilting doesn’t yield specific results for either piecing or quilting)

 The longarm machine was a thing of beauty, it was running on a computerized system all by itself, but at that moment I could see the challenging and artistic potential in it, which is right up my alley, I was in love!
 I pieced and rented time on both the manual and the computerized longarm machine making quilts for others until I could afford to buy one.
-It took 2 years and a windfall to make it possible for me to purchase my first longarm, floor model show special and it was all mine.
+It took 2 years and a windfall to make it possible for me to purchase the longarm, floor model show special and it was all mine!